Gyuri1/NewLocalUser-Orbital/README.md

  ![webexroom](webexroom.png)

-  After uploading the workflow, please review the databse where workflow will store the machine and user info:
+  After uploading the workflow, please review the database where workflow will store the machine and user info:

  ![db](db.png)